 The difference now is that we have to figure out how to address these responsibilities while also changing our location from time to time.
 It’s just part and parcel to the realities of long term family travel.

 This post was updated on May 17, 2020.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.

 I knew coming into this travel journey that the realities of long term family travel can be a bit stressful at times.
 I knew what we were signing up for.
 And I also knew that we are incredibly blessed to have this opportunity to be on the road full time.

-But it would be deceiving to have people believe that this lifestyle is perfect 100% of the time.
+But it’s inauthentic to show people that this lifestyle is perfect 100% of the time.
 Like any family life, we have our ups and downs.
 I shouldn’t only show the pretty sides of traveling full time with kids.
 Instead, I need to also show the realities of long term family travel.

-As we uncover the realities of long term family travel, I am realizing that baggage isn’t just the physical bags that carry your clothes and effects.
-It’s also the emotional junk you’ve acquired over the years.
+As we uncover the realities of long term family travel, I realize that baggage isn’t just the physical bags that carry our clothes and effects.
+It’s also the emotional junk we’ve acquired over the years.

 We spent a good amount of energy prior to our trip purging the physical things we didn’t need.
 The physical possessions that we own now can fit comfortably into a 17 foot Uhaul truck.
 But in our process of minimizing, we forgot to also minimize the non-tangible things.
 These are the insecurities, worries, and hang ups that occupy our minds on a daily basis.

 It’s tough to carry these things from place to place.
 They take up emotional space.
 And they prevent us from having the mental capacity needed to cope with the unexpectedness of travel.